 In the smallest sense, the two sides were literally fighting over a printing press.
-But in the larger sense, they were fighting the same fight that would finally erupt into the U.S. Civil War more than 20 years later.
+But in the larger sense, they fought the same fight that would finally erupt into the U.S. Civil War more than 20 years later.

-Elijah Lovejoy started out life in Albion, Maine in 1802.
-He was educated at Waterville College (now Colby), trained to be a newspaperman, and was ordained as a minister at Princeton.
+Elijah Lovejoy started out life in Albion, Maine, in 1802.
+Educated at Waterville College (now Colby), he trained as a newspaperman.
+He was also ordained as a minister at Princeton Theological Seminary.
 He traveled to the Midwest in search of opportunity and won the job of editor of the St. Louis Observer.
 Here, Lovejoy began taking on what he saw as the evils of the day: alcohol, smoking, Catholicism and slavery.

-Slavery, and the treatment of black people, was the hottest issue of the day in St. Louis.
+Slavery and the treatment of black people were the hottest issues of the day in St. Louis.
 In 1836, the issue came dramatically to a head in the lynching of Francis McIntosh.
-McIntosh was a bi-racial porter on a steamboat who had been swept up in a police matter.
+McIntosh , a biracial porter on a steamboat, had gotten swept up in a police matter.

-Two police officers had asked him to help them arrest two sailors that they were chasing.
+Two police officers had asked him to help them arrest two sailors they were chasing.
 When he did not help, they arrested him for hindering apprehension.
-When they were putting McIntosh in jail, a fight broke out and the two officers were stabbed, one of them killed.
+As they put McIntosh in jail, a fight broke out.
+The two officers were stabbed, one of them killed.

-A mob broke into the jail where McIntosh was held, carried him to the outer edges of the city and killed him.
+A mob broke into the jail that held McIntosh, carried him to the outer edges of the city and killed him.
 They burned him alive, tied to a tree.
 Among the lynch mob was a city alderman.